-During the Imperial Roman era fibula use expanded among the Germanic and Sarmatian peoples to the north and northeast of the Empire 's frontiers.
+During the Imperial Roman era, fibula use expanded among the Germanic and Sarmatian peoples to the north and northeast of the Empire 's frontiers.

 Fibula use continued after the fall of the western Roman Empire among the Germanic peoples and with the Byzantine military.
-However, the later steppe nomads of the Turco-Mongol peoples did not adopt fibulae and instead used belt-sets as status symbols.
+However, the later steppe nomads of the Mongolian people did not adopt fibulae and instead used fancy belt-sets as status symbols.
 In Western and Central Europe fibulae use declined as cheaper and simpler buttons replaced them for everyday use and as the use of burial goods disappeared.

 These names can be related to a type-site, i.e. Alesia fibula, Hod Hill fibula or Nauheim fibula.
 However, it should be remembered that this site is not necessarily the origin point of this type, it is simply a site where such fibula were found and then included in a report.
 For example Hod Hill is in Britain though the Hod Hill fibula group originates in Gaul.
 Names can also be related to the appearance of the fibula.
 Sometimes this involves one simple term such as crossbow fibula or knee fibula.
 Other times it involves a longer more descriptive phrase such as Zoomorphic plate fibula.
 Sometimes foreign terms are used such as for the kraftig profilierte (German for "highly profiled," or "with a high arch") group.
 To further complicate matters there is no international agreement on names and they can differ in different languages.

 In addition to names, fibulae can be described using catalog numbers from various typology studies.
-Over the years many different scholars have studies fibulae from specific sites or regions and organized them into groups using letters and or numbers.
+Over the years many different scholars have studied fibulae from specific sites or regions and organized them into groups using letters and/or numbers.
 Individual types may have many reference designations.
 For example, the well known Aucissa fibula type (named after the word AVCISSA, thought to represent a Roman workshop, that appears on some examples of this type) is designated as: Almgren 242; Jobst 1; Böhme 8; Hofheim Va; Riha 5.2; Ettlinger 29; Feugere 22b2; Hull 51; Genceva 13, among others.

 There are three primary fibula designs - bow fibulae, plate fibulae, and penannular fibulae.
 Bow fibulae are the most common type and were made in all the time periods and by most of the cultures that used fibulae.
 Some post-Roman Germanic and Slavic fibulae consist of two flat plates connected by a short bow and are known as bow-plate or plate-bow fibulae.